Arbela, Missouri

 Arbela is a village in Scotland County, Missouri, United States.
 As of the 2020 census, its population was 24.

 History

 Arbela was originally named "North Perryville", and under the latter name was platted in 1858.
 With the coming of the Keokuk & Western Railroad some years later, the town was resurveyed and the present name chosen.
+It was named for the Battle for Arbela in which Alexander the Great defeated the Persian Army.